Code-Institute-Submissions/SpudStar-milestone-four-project_MarResub/README.md

 - On a regular load iterates through all the pokemon in a database, displaying them all in a card like format with the name, picture, types, level, and the pokemon's owner
 - On a load specified by the category type buttons, filters the list to streamline the users experience to find what they want.
 In terms of pokemon, types is a very important factor which the users would want to search by.
 - On a load specified by the search bar, filter the list to any pokemon containing the submitted string, again this streamlines the experience for the user allowing them to get what they want quicker.
+- On a load where the criteria is too specific and no pokemon are returned, notifies the user that the search yielded no results
 - When a pokemon's image is clicked, it takes the user to a more detailed view of its stats, as well as presenting the user with the option to add the pokemon to their bag.
 - A page system limiting the amount of content on screen at any time increasing load times and removing clutter for the user
 - Ensures that the user cannot add the same pokemon twice by mistake, first by logic checking if the product is already in the bag, and second by replacing the add button with a more helpful continue shopping or submit requests choice.